ggxchain/documentation/docs/glossary.md

 ## Finality

-In blockchain, finality refers to the irreversible confirmation of a transaction or block.
+In a blockchain, finality refers to the irreversible confirmation of a transaction or block.
 Once a transaction or block has been confirmed as final, it is considered permanently added to the blockchain and cannot be reversed or altered.

 ## Finality Gadget

-A mechanism which determines finality.
+A mechanism that determines finality.

 ## GRANDPA
 GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is a finality gadget used in the GGX network to achieve fast and secure finality.
-It is a Byzantine fault-tolerant consensus algorithm that works in conjunction with the BABE block production algorithm to provide finality for GGX Network
+It is a Byzantine fault-tolerant consensus algorithm that works in conjunction with the BABE block production algorithm to provide finality for GGX Network.

 ## Governance

 The process of determining what changes to the network are permissible, such as modifications to code or movement of funds.
-The governance system in Polkadot is on-chain and revolves around stakeholder voting, i.e. the majority of the stake (DOTs) determines the direction of the network.
+The governance system in Polkadot is on-chain and revolves around stakeholder voting, i.e., the majority of the stake (DOTs) determines the direction of the network.

 ## LIBP2P

 An open-source library for encrypted peer-to-peer communications and other networking functionality.
-More information at: [https://libp2p.io/](https://libp2p.io/)
+More information at [https://libp2p.io/](https://libp2p.io/)

 ## Liveness

-The property of a distributed system that it will eventually come to some sort of consensus.
-A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system which eventually provides a result, even if incorrect or it takes a long time, is considered to have liveness.
+The property of a distributed system is that it will eventually come to some sort of consensus.
+A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system that eventually provides a result, even if incorrect or it takes a long time, is considered to have liveness.

 ## Node explorer

-A tool which gives you information about a node, such as the latest blocks sealed, finalized, and the current chain state as known by that node.
+A tool that gives you information about a node, such as the latest blocks sealed, finalized, and the current chain state as known by that node.

 ## Nominated Proof of Stake (NPoS)

-A proof of stake system whereby nominators "lend" their stake to validators, as a show of faith in the good behavior of the validator.
+A proof of stake system whereby nominators "lend" their stake to validators as a show of faith in the good behavior of the validator.
 Nominated proof-of-stake differs from delegated proof-of-stake in that nominators are subject to loss of stake if they nominate a bad validator; delegates are not subject to loss of stake based on the behavior of the validator.

 ## Nominator

-Nodes which select a set of validators.
+Nodes that select a set of validators.
 A certain amount of DOTs must be staked in order to do so, which may be lost if the validator behaves badly.
 This forces nominators to carefully select validators.

 ## NTP

-Networking protocol designed to synchronize the clocks of computers over a network.
+Networking protocol is designed to synchronize the clocks of computers over a network.
 NTP allows you to synchronize the clocks of all the systems within the network.
-Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service
+Currently, it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.

-## On-chain governance

-Governance of a blockchain which is controlled by mechanisms controlled by the blockchain.
-On-chain governance allows for decisions can be made in a transparent manner.
-Note that there are a variety of different algorithms for making these decisions, such as simple majority voting or identity-based quadratic voting.

 ## Proof of Stake (PoS)